rbarcode/w10-hair-salon/README.md

 2. On the “Local” tab of the mini-window that opens underneath the “<>Code” button, copy the HTTPS link in the gray bar to your clipboard.
 3. In GitBash (or a terminal shell of your choice), navigate to the directory where you wish to download the project and enter the following prompt (replacing the asterisked word with the appropriate link): `git clone *url-of-the-repository-copied-in-the-previous-step*`
 4. Your chosen directory will now contain a folder titled "w10-hair-salon".
 5. If you don't have the .Net Software Development Kit already installed on your computer, do so now.
 You may also wish to download the REPL (read-evaluate-print-loop) tool called dotnet-script.
-You can install the relevant tools introduced in [this series of lessons on LearnHowToProgram.com](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c).
+You can install the relevant tools introduced in [this series of lessons on LearnHowToProgram.com](https://old.learnhowtoprogram.com/c-and-net/getting-started-with-c).
-6. If you skipped the previous step and/or don't have MySQL and MySQL Workbench installed, follow the instructions in the LearnHowToProgram.com lesson ["Creating a Test Database: Exporting and Importing Databases with MySQL Workbench"](https://www.learnhowtoprogram.com/c-and-net/database-basics/creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) to use the `richard_barbour.sql` file located at the top level of this repo (i.e. in the "w10-hair-salon" folder) to create a new database in MySQL Workbench with the same name.
+6. If you skipped the previous step and/or don't have MySQL and MySQL Workbench installed, follow the instructions in the LearnHowToProgram.com lesson ["Creating a Test Database: Exporting and Importing Databases with MySQL Workbench"](https://full-time.learnhowtoprogram.com/c-and-net/database-basics/creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) to use the `richard_barbour.sql` file located at the top level of this repo (i.e. in the "w10-hair-salon" folder) to create a new database in MySQL Workbench with the same name.
+7. Next you'll need to import the database included in the project.
+Open MySQL Workbench and navigate to the *Administration* tab of the *Navigator* window, then select *Data Import / Restore* in the *Management* section.
+In the import options field of the *Import from Disk* tab that opens, select *Import from Self-Contained File*.
+Navigate to the `richard_barbour.sql` file in the "w10-hair-salon" folder in the input field for *Import from Self-Contained File* and under the *Default Schema to be Imported To*, select the *New* button.
+Enter the name of the file as is (i.e. richard_barbour) in the popup dialogue box and click OK.
+Navigate to the tab called *Import Progress* and click *Start Import* at the bottom right corner of the window.
+If you reopen the *Schemas* tab in the *Navigator* window and click the refresh icon in the upper right hand corner, the imported database should appear.
-7. Navigate into the production directory "HairSalon" and create a new file called `appsettings.json`.
+8. Navigate into the production directory "HairSalon" and create a new file called `appsettings.json`.
-8. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values (i.e. "[YOUR_USERNAME]" and "[YOUR_PASSWORD]") with your own username and password for MySQL.
+9. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values (i.e. "[YOUR_USERNAME]" and "[YOUR_PASSWORD]") with your own username and password for MySQL.

 ```json
 {